ernilambar/simple-life/readme.txt

 Simple and minimal WordPress theme.

 == Description ==
 Simple Life is a simple and minimal theme for your awesome WordPress website.
 It comes with a whole set of interesting, rich features and flexible theme customization.
 Built on HTML5, CSS3, it has a responsive design which lets the content automatically adapt to the screen's size on different devices.
 This theme is easily customizable with the Customizer feature of WordPress.
 It supports popular plugins such as WP-PageNavi, Contact Form 7, WooCommerce and many more.
-It is also translation ready.
+It is also translation ready and accessibility ready.
 If you need support with this theme, please go to http://wordpress.org/support/theme/simple-life

 == Frequently Asked Questions ==